FrederikLL/flow2week1/README.md

 error but the classpath look correct in the pom file.

-Day 2: I've gotten the endpoints to work, but am moving on to the next assignments due to the time ive spent on this.
+Day 2: I've gotten the endpoints to work, but am moving on to the next assignments due to the time ive spent on this. also implemented test on most of the facade methods.
+MIssing some on the endpoints test

 Day 3:
 Same project as day 2.
 Exceptions works like they should for the methods.